List of Rehabs in Arkansas

 But many people cannot afford private health insurance due to its high costs.
 Thankfully, the state helps those who don’t qualify for traditional Medicaid yet cannot afford private coverage.
 These residents can apply for a subsidy towards certain private health insurance policies through the federal exchange marketplace.
 This can put health insurance within reach.

 The following insurers are available through the Arkansas health insurance marketplace for 2022:

 Paying for Treatment when Uninsured

 Many facilities accept cash payments for treatment.
-But that doesn't mean many people can afford it.
+But that doesn’t mean many people can afford it.
 And despite the assistance available in Arkansas, those who struggle with addiction are often uninsured.
-Trying to get coverage for them when treatment is needed is often unrealistic and dangerous.
-Since it takes time to apply for insurance and even longer the benefits to kick in.
+Getting coverage for them when treatment is needed is often unrealistic and dangerous since it takes time to apply for insurance and even longer for the benefits to kick in.

-Luckily, there are some programs in the state that recognize this barrier and help those with no insurance.
+Luckily, some programs in the state recognize this barrier and help those with no insurance.
 They offer sliding scale payment plans, where the person can pay a discounted fee that may be broken up into installments.
 The discount is usually based on income.
-According to SAMHSA, there are 19 drug rehab centers in Little Rock, Arkansas.
-These options include standard and medical detox, residential treatment, and outpatient drug rehab.

 - The Arkansas Department of Human Services provides mental health and addiction services to Arkansans with limited incomes.

 - Approximately 73% of SAMHSA-listed substance use treatment centers are classified as private non-profit programs, which means more access to families with limited income or no insurance. (source N-SSATS)